 Entry to Practice Essentials (Canadian PCE Study Guide)

 Osteoarthritic knee pain can be debilitating, causing both physical discomfort and mental-emotional stress.
 There are a number of different approaches that can help ease the pain.
 Losing body weight to reduce the load on your weight-bearing joints can play a major role in relieving pain and preventing further joint damage.
 Even a small amount of weight loss can make a big difference.
-Losing one pound of weight has been shown to reduce the stress load on the knee by four pounds1.
-This means, for example, that if you were to lose five pounds it would be like having 20 less pounds for your knees to support with each step, and 20 less pounds of wear and tear.1
+Losing 1 lb. of weight has been shown to reduce the stress load on the knee by 4 lb.1 This means, for example, that if you were to lose 5 lb. it would be like having 20 lb. less for your knees to support with each step, and 20 lb. less wear and tear.1

 Losing weight can seem like a very difficult and challenging task.
 There are many theories and strategies with conflicting and contrasting ideas that can make sorting out exactly what to do to lose weight rather confusing.
 To help simplify things and bring you some clarity, there are some key points that you should focus on.

-Use formula below to calculate your basal metabolic rate (BMR).3
+Use the calculator below to calculate your basal metabolic rate (BMR).3

-Now, multiply your BMR by your activity level to figure out the number of calories you need to take in to maintain your current weight.4
+Number of calories you need to take in to maintain your current weight: 4

 A diet rich in whole foods provides you with maximal nutrients and minimal calories.
-On the contrary, highly processed and packaged foods are very high in calories and excess sugar, and low in nutrients.
-Some examples of whole foods include fresh fruit, vegetables, chicken, fish, beef, turkey, eggs, nuts, seeds and healthy fats like avocado, olive oil and coconut oil.
+On the other hand, highly processed and packaged foods are very high in calories and excess sugar and low in nutrients.
+Some examples of whole foods include fresh fruit, vegetables, chicken, fish, beef, turkey, eggs, nuts, seeds, and healthy fats like avocado, olive oil, and coconut oil.

 There are so many different types of diets that it is hard to know which one to follow.
 When research was done to examine some of the most well-known diet approaches, it was confirmed that many diets work for weight loss, from low-fat all the way to low-carb.
 It was also shown that the common thread for success between each of these dietary approaches was that they all ensured that the dieter was in a caloric deficit.2 This is why the best diet for you to lose weight is one that puts you in a caloric deficit and one that you can maintain over time.

-People tend to overestimate the amount of impact exercise has on weight loss and under-estimate the amount of calories they take in.
-For example, a 60-minute walk at a moderate pace for a 180 lb person burns approximately 200 calories, and one chocolate bar (e.g. Snickers bar) is 245 calories.7 People will often go for a long walk and then treat themselves to a snack when they get back or later in the day that will then negate the caloric expenditure of the walk.
+People tend to overestimate the amount of impact exercise has on weight loss and underestimate the number of calories they take in.
+For example, a 60-minute walk at a moderate pace for a 180 lb. person burns approximately 200 calories, and one chocolate bar is 245 calories.7 People will often go for a long walk and then treat themselves to a snack when they get back or later in the day that will then negate the caloric expenditure of the walk.